After all, they trusted you enough to buy your book.

 I’ve lost count of the times I’ve seen this, or something similar, in the work of my students.
 The good news is, after I’ve roundly chastised them for the transgression, they rarely repeat it.
 (I hear I’ve been nominated for the “Knuckle-Rapper Award,” a coveted prize won almost exclusively by misanthropic nuns.
 Hope springs, eh?)

 There are other manifestations.
 Most of them revolve around the narrative slipping into second person.
 Anytime one hears a narrator admonishing “you,” the locomotive is already off the tracks; the rails are separating and headed for different zip codes, and a tidy mountain of gravel is doubtless being plowed and piled by the runaway train.
 Please, don’t let it bury you.

 Treat your readers as adults, unless you’re not specifically writing for adults.
 And even then, give them some credit for intellect.
 People are smarter than you think, despite what those steeped in politics–on both sides of the aisle–wish to tell us, ad nauseam.

 As always, use good judgment.

-Guest post contributed by Josh Langston.
+This guest post was contributed by Josh Langston.
 A graduate of Georgia State University with a degree in journalism, Josh’s writing tastes quickly shifted away from reportage.
 His fiction has been published in a variety of magazines and anthologies, and he currently has two short story collections in the Amazon top 100 for genre fiction.